theoretick/phoenix_go_to_spec/README.md

-Rails Go to Spec
+Phoenix Go to Spec
 ================

 A Sublime Text 3 plug-in.
-From a .rb file this plug-in will open the relevant spec.
-If the spec doesn't exist it asks if it should be created.
+From an .ex file this plug-in will open the relevant test.
+If the test doesn't exist it asks if it should be created.

-Only supports _spec.rb files at the moment.
+Only supports _test.exs files at the moment.

 Installation
 ------------